-Jenni is currently principal flute with the Stockton Symphony and second flute with the Long Beach Symphony and Santa Barbara Chamber Orchestra and has performed with prestigious groups such as the Los Angeles Philharmonic, Los Angeles Opera, Pacific Symphony, South Bay Chamber Orchestra and Orchestra Santa Monica.
+Jenni is currently second flute with the Long Beach Symphony and has performed with prestigious groups such as the Los Angeles Philharmonic, Los Angeles Opera, Pacific Symphony, Los Angeles Chamber Orchestra and Santa Barbara Symphony.
 She also attended the Pacific Music Festival and spent a summer in Japan performing in Sapporo as well as a tour to Tokyo.
 Still one of the most condensed music making experiences was the summer that Jenni spent with the National Repertory Orchestra in Breckenridge, Colorado.
 Not only were the days filled with fantastic music making, but she took advantage of the hiking and conquered her first 14,000 peak that summer.
 Since then, Jenni has summited Mt.
 Whitney twice as well as most of the major peaks in Southern California.
 Another monumental experience was when she attended the Henry Mancini Institute.
 Being around such a phenomenal group of musicians (faculty and students) was life-changing.
 It opened new doors and the friendships, musical and personal, that were made are still strong today.

 California State University Stanislaus is a small school with a terrific music faculty and Jenni went to school there and received her BA degree in Music graduating Summa Cum Laude.
 At CSUS she studied flute with Caryl Mae Scott and was lucky enough to take conducting classes from Dr. Edward Harris.
 She then moved down to Los Angeles to attend the University of Southern California and study with the amazing Jim Walker.
 There she received her MM and DMA.